Azure/acr/docs/AAD-OAuth.md

   2. Call `/oauth2/token` presenting the ACR refresh token.
 The service will return you an ACR access token which you can use to call the Azure Container Registry's APIs.

 ## Calling `/oauth2/exchange` to get an ACR refresh token

+In this example, we'll try to obtain an ACR refresh token from existing AAD tokens.
 Assume you have the following:
-  1. A valid container registry, which here we'll call `contosoregistry.azurecr.io`
+  1. A valid container registry, which here we'll call `contosoregistry.azurecr.io`.
   2. The AAD tenant identifier associated to the credentials, which here we'll take to be `409520d4-8100-4d1d-ad47-72432ddcc120`.
   3. Valid AAD access token and AAD refresh token credentials with access to the aforementioned container registry.

+The AAD access token and AAD refresh token can be obtained from the Azure CLI.
+After running `az login` check file `$HOME/.azure/accessTokens.json` (`%HOMEDRIVE%%HOMEPATH%\.azure\accessTokens.json` in Windows) for the token values.

+We'll now call `/oauth2/exchange` to exchange the AAD tokens for an ACR refresh token.
 Here's how such a call looks when done via `curl`:
 ```bash
 export registry="contosoregistry.azurecr.io"
 export tenant="409520d4-8100-4d1d-ad47-72432ddcc120"